FastComments/fastcomments-docs/src/content/guides/api/items/comment-structure.md

     meta?: Record<string, string | number | boolean>
     /** The optional list of moderation group ids associated with this comment. **/ moderationGroupIds?: string[]|null
+    /** READONLY: The id of the vote object that corresponds to the vote from the current user (contextUserId) on this comment. **/ myVoteId?: string
     /** Whether notifications were sent for this comment for commenters.
 To prevent notifications being sent on imports, set this to true. **/ notificationSentForParent?: boolean
     /** Whether notifications were sent for this comment for tenant users.
 To prevent notifications being sent on imports, set this to true. **/